IndustAI/learning-group-structure/README.md

 # Requirements

 Our code requires Python 3 and Jupyter Notebook.
-In addition to standard packages found in most python distributions (numpy, matplotlib, etc.), this code requires pytorch (for neural network training) and Pygame (for Flatland).
+Package requirements can be found in `requirements.txt`.
+In addition to these python packages, our code requires Pygame (for Flatland).
 To install pygame, first install its dependencies with:

 `sudo apt install mercurial libfreetype6-dev libsdl-dev libsdl-image1.2-dev libsdl-ttf2.0-dev libsmpeg-dev libportmidi-dev libavformat-dev libsdl-mixer1.2-dev libswscale-dev libjpeg-dev`